absmach/magistrala-docs/docs/user-guide/clients/channels.md

 - remove_role_users
 - view_role_users

-### Update Channel Role Actions
+### Update Channel Role Name

+Clicking on a Channel Role leads you to the Role page with itss Role Actions and Role Members table.
 To update a role name, click on the `pencil` icon on the far right end of the field, update the value then click on the `check` icon to update the changes or the `cross` icon to cancel the changes.

 ![Update role name](../../img/clients/channel-role-update.png)

+### Update Channel Role Actions

-To update the **role name** and **role actions**, click their respective pencil icons.
+To update the **role actions**, click the pencil icon on the row.
 Updating Role Actions will open a dialog box allowing you to select the Role Actions you want to add.
 This list will include all available actions that are not currently among your Role Actions.

 ![Update role actions](../../img/clients/channel-role-add-actions.png)